Hiking trail

 One of the highest maintained trails in the Rockies at 2,611 m.
 Views south to the Ten Peaks and north into Paradise Valley.

 Quiet above Minnestimma Lakes - the scree deters most casual hikers.
-Plan to leave Moraine Lake by 7am for a comfortable summit.
+An early start gives more margin for weather and return timing.

-Not before late June - snowpack on the scree can last well into July.
+Snowpack on the scree can last well into July; check current trail reports before late June.
 Weather window closes fast from mid-September.
-Group of four required when in effect.
+Group-size orders may be in effect.

 Read the full guide in Field Notes